 Ljubljana at times reminded me of a mini Paris with the cobbled streets and pastel-coloured, old building exteriors.
 One of the key differences being it’s size: it was very small and with our luckily positioned AirBnb in the old square (Stari Trg), just a few minutes walk from Preseren Square and the Triple Bridge, we quickly and easily found our bearings.
 The streets were quiet and extremely walkable, seemingly filled with more locals than tourists.

-By the time we had settled into our second AirBnb, it was dark and the rain was crazy.
+By the time our lovely host had met us and we had settled into our second AirBnb, it was dark and the rain was crazy.
 It wasn’t until the following morning that we were able to see our terrace view in daylight.
-It was difficult to decide what I loved most about it… the fresh air, the 360 natural views or the sound of pure silence with a hint of church bells and cow moo’s in the distance?
+It was difficult to decide what I loved most about it… the fresh air, the 360 natural views or the sound of pure silence with that little hint of church bells and cow moo’s in the distance?

-Lake Bohinj is also the largest lake in Slovenia and is only about a 30-minute drive from Bled so it makes for a nice day of exploring the two.
-Even better, close by to Lake Bled you can visit Vintgar Gorge and then a great waterfall Slap Savica 15 minutes away from Lake Bohinj.
+Lake Bohinj is also the largest lake in Slovenia and is only about a 30-minute drive from Bled so it makes for a real scenic day of exploring the two.
+Even better, close by to Lake Bled you can visit Vintgar Gorge and afterwards a great waterfall called Slap Savica, just 15 minutes away from Lake Bohinj.

 Vintgar Gorge was one of my favourite moments whilst staying in Bohinj, it was like walking through a Jurassic Park movie set.
-I wouldn’t usually say the following sentence but… we were lucky it rained the whole time we were at the Gorge because it added to the intensity of the flowing water.
-Almost as cool was Slap (Slap = waterfall) Savica, which quite literally slapped us in the face when we finally stood in front of it after climbing 500 steps.
+I wouldn’t usually say the following sentence but… we were lucky it rained the whole time we were at the gorge because it added to the intensity of the flowing water.
+Almost as cool was Slap (Slap = waterfall) Savica, which quite literally slapped us in the face when we finally stood in front of it after climbing 500 steps to reach it.

 On our penultimate day in Slovenia, rain was once again forecast nearly all day and we decided our best option would be to hit the road, stopping off at a few points and conquering the Vrsic Pass.